-In the past Wills were the most common method of Estate Planning but changes in the law have made Revocable Living Trusts one of the best Estate Planning tools available.
+In the past, Wills were the most common method of Estate Planning, but changes in the law have made Revocable Living Trusts one of the best Estate Planning tools available.
 Revocable Living Trusts are becoming the standard device for individuals to pass their possessions to their loved ones while avoiding costly probate and reducing estate taxes.
 Additionally, Revocable Living Trusts have become critical in securing financial stability during times of medical need or disability.

-A Revocable Living Trust is a form of a trust in which the settler of the trust is also the trustee and the beneficiary of the trust.
+A Revocable Living Trust is a form of trust in which the settler of the trust is also the trustee and the beneficiary of the trust.
 This trust allows an individual to have complete control over his or her assets but still avoids the costly and lengthy delay of probate.
 Furthermore, the implementation of a trust allows an individual to name a person as successor trustee, who will be responsible for managing the assets of the trust in case of a medical emergency or unanticipated disability.

 Finally, the Revocable Living Trust utilizes tax shelters necessary to minimize or even eliminate estate taxes.
 One of the most important reasons to utilize Revocable Living Trusts is to avoid the costly Estate Taxes.
-Estate tax is tax which is paid on the total value of your estate on the date of your death.
+Estate tax is tax that is paid on the total value of your estate on the date of your death.
 The lowest estate tax rate is 39% but the highest tax rate is 55%.
 Meaning that on every $10,000.00 which is taxable, up to $5,500.00 will be paid in tax.

-However, with the use of trusts this tax could be reduced or even eliminated.
+However, with the use of trusts, this tax could be reduced or even eliminated.
 The example below demonstrates just how costly estate tax can be and how much implementing a Revocable Living Trust can save.
 The example is based upon an estate of $1,000,000.00.
-Although this may sound large, it is quite common when all factors are considered including: homes, retirement plans, closely held business interests and even life insurance.
+Although this may sound large, it is quite common when all factors are considered, including homes, retirement plans, closely held business interests and even life insurance.

-Now lets take a look at the difference before and after the implementation of a Revocable Living Trust.
+Now let's take a look at the difference before and after the implementation of a Revocable Living Trust.

 |Before the Plan||After the Plan|